sjackman/tigmint-paper/tigmint.md

 ## Algorithm

 The user provides a draft assembly in FASTA format and the reads in FASTQ format.
 Tigmint first aligns the reads to the draft genome using BWA-MEM [@Li_2013].
 The alignments are filtered by alignment score and number of mismatches to remove poorly aligned reads with the default thresholds $\textrm{NM} < 5$ and $\textrm{AS} \geq 0.65 \cdot l$, where $l$ is the read length.
 Reads with the same barcode that map within 50 kbp of the adjacent read are grouped into a molecule and assigned a unique numeric molecule identifier.
-A tab-separated values (TSV) file is constructed, where each record indicates the start and end of one molecule, and records the number of reads that compose that molecule, their median mapping quality, alignment score, and number of mismatches.
+A BED (Browser Extensible Data) file is constructed, where each record indicates the start and end of one molecule, and the number of reads that compose that molecule.
 Unusually small molecules, shorter than 2000 bp by default, are filtered out.

 Physical molecule depth of coverage counts the number of molecules that span a point.
 Regions with poor physical molecule coverage indicate potentially problematic regions of the assembly.
 At a misassembly involving a repeat, molecules may start in left flanking unique sequence and end in the repeat, and molecules may start in the repeat and end in right flanking unique sequence.
 This seemingly uninterrupted molecule coverage may give the appearance that the region is well covered by molecules.
 Closer inspection may reveal that no molecules span the repeat entirely, from the left flanking sequence to the right flanking sequence.
 Tigmint checks that each region of a fixed size specified by the user, 2000 bp by default, is spanned by a minimum number of molecules, 20 by default.
 The Python package Intervaltree is used to efficiently identify regions with insufficient spanning molecules.
 Regions with fewer spanning molecules reveal possible misassemblies, and the locations of these regions are written to a BED file.
 The sequences of the original draft assembly are cut at these breakpoints, producing a corrected FASTA file.